 Some people experience little to no pain from scleritis.
 This may be because they have:

-- milder case of scleritis
+- a milder case of scleritis

 - deep-seated headaches

-- pain upon eye movement
+- pain caused by eye movement

 - double vision